bobbybudnick/SFS-Infrastructure/README.md

 Lightdm starts with black screen
 Use /etc/inittab to automate login
 Use bashrc to run startx with a message and a delay

-2. Boot failure on Lattepanda FreeBSD
-Drop to boot loader
-Set hint.uart.0.disabled="1"
-Set hint.uart.1.disabled="1"
-Setup in /boot/device.hints

 3. Bluetooth adapter failures
 hcitool or bluetoothctl or KDE no devices found in scan
 Faulty device confirmed in another computer
 Device replaced

-4. Pi 4 display output failure
+3. Pi 4 display output failure
 No picture on large tv by default
 Use output 0 and turn safe mode on

-5. ZFS mount failure on Lattepanda FreeBSD
-Unique disk ids are not used so usb install is da0 and usb target is da1
-When installer is removed then da1 becomes da0 but fstab references da1
-Recovery can be done without the installer
-At failed boot shell - mount -u /
-At failed boot shell - zfs mount -a
-Edit fstab with vi changing da1 to da0

-6. xorg start failure on Lattepanda Freebsd
-/dev/dri/card0: No such file or directory errors
-Install drm-kmod and edit rc.conf to load i915kms

-7. KDE start failure on Lattepanda FreeBSD
-Only a black screen with mouse cursor appears
-onestart dbus to create /var/lib/dbus/machine-id
-Now dbus can be stopped permanently and KDE will start
-This used to be the way it works but sadly now dbus must always run

-8. FreeBSD KDE favorites failure
-Delete kactivitymanager stuff in config and local
-Switch launchers with show alternatives to have changes take effect

-9. Logitech wireless keyboard failure
+4. Logitech wireless keyboard failure
 Left click was being held down and left click did not work and many os features broken
 Remove keyboard and reinstall
 Unknown failure mode

-10. ZTE mf861 management failure
+5. ZTE mf861 management failure
 192.168.1.1 is unreachable with falkon
 Use Firefox to manage device

-11. Static IP failures
+6. Static IP failures
 Needs APN modifications for 14476.mcs APN
 Sierra 340 MBIM mode - no DHCP and no connection at first - then SIM MEP locked error
 Sierra 340 AT mode - SIM MEP locked error